 1/2 cup chopped pecans

 Preheat oven to 350 degrees.
-In a blender, combine bananas, vanilla, oil, and egg, puree until smooth.
+In a blender, combine bananas, vanilla, oil, and flaxseed mixture, puree until smooth.
 Combine wet and dry ingredients (except chopped pecans) in a medium size mixing bowl or standing mixer and beat at medium speed for one minute, until well-combined.
 Stir in chopped pecans, spoon into greased loaf pan.
 Bake for 45-55 minutes, until a toothpick inserted in center comes out clean.
 Remove pan from oven and cool on cooling rack before removing loaf from pan and slicing.

 VARIATIONS: If you’re not a huge fan of nuts, you can swap them out for chocolate chips, blueberries, or strawberries!